bluepostit/lyrix/README.md

         ````bash
         $ heroku config:set DB_URL='<database_url>' -a <app_name>
         ````
+1. Provision **Redis** for your Heroku instance.
+  There should be no further setup needed: the code will look for Heroku's Redis URL as `process.env.REDIS_URL`, and use it if found.
 1. Push your source code to Heroku:
     ````bash
     $ git push heroku master